 - Living a healthy lifestyle

 If you know that a stressful situation is coming up — such as a move or retirement — call on your inner strength in advance.
 Remind yourself that you can get through it.
-Use stress management and coping skills, such as exercise, yoga, meditation or even a night at the movies with friends.
 In addition, consider checking in with your doctor or mental health provider to review healthy ways to manage your stress.